caraway-and-rye/caraway-and-rye.github.io/recipes/desserts/apple-pie.md

 Heat the oven to 180 C.

+Butter and flour the pie dish.
+It will help the pie stick less.

 Roll the dough between 2 pieces of cling film.
 Either leave aside a pice or roll much larger than needed and leave the edges thicker so there is enough for the top.
 Drape over the pie dish, trim the excess, fill with apples and their juice (make sure there is enough flour in there based on how much liquid was released), roll the leftover dough and put a lid on the pie, crimp the edges and make some holes in the top.

 If egg was saved, brush the top and sprinkle with some sugar.